 $ whoami

 /// Backend developer with 15+ years of building things for the web.
-I've seen frameworks rise and fall, rewrote monoliths into microservices (and sometimes back), and learned that the hardest bugs live between systems, not inside them.
+I've seen frameworks rise and fall, rewritten monoliths into microservices (and sometimes back), and learned that the hardest bugs live between systems, not inside them.
 These days I write Rust because life's too short for segfaults and null pointers.

 $ cat technologies.md